 When you’re shopping for Atlanta home insurance, you may be tempted to go for the cheapest option.
 After all, you’re spending tons of money on your mortgage already.
-So, you may want to go for a home insurance option that might cost less and include market value reimbursement instead of replacement cost.
-However, when it comes time to file a claim, you could end up regretting your decision.
-We’ll tell you why.
+So, you may wonder if you can insure your home for its market value instead of its replacement cost.
+What’s the difference, anyway?

 What is replacement cost for home insurance?

 Your home’s replacement cost is different than its market value.
 If your insurance policy covers the replacement cost of your home, it’s saying that your insurance can help you cover the costs of actually rebuilding your home from scratch.